-PRIORITY 72-HOUR BRIEF Illustrative Sample — Not Confidential
+PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Permitting Intelligence Brief — Alaska